 - The commercial potential of the IP

 - The appropriate forms of IP protection as required

 - Develop and undertake an appropriate Commercialisation strategy for university owned IP.

 - Negotiate all contracts and agreements relating to the generation, ownership, protection and exploitation of Intellectual Property.

 - Deal with Intellectual Property issues that may arise in the administration of such agreements or contracts.

 Please contact [email protected] if you require more information.

-The Institute has an Incentive Programme, the “Commercialisation Reward & Incentive Programme” this is to fairly reward those responsible for the creation of commercially successful Institute IP and to incentivise staff and students to be entrepreneurial in this respect.
+The university has an Incentive Programme, the “Commercialisation Reward & Incentive Programme” this is to fairly reward those responsible for the creation of commercially successful university IP and to incentivise staff and students to be entrepreneurial in this respect.
 Inventive rewards are described in section 9 of Intellectual Property Policy version 2 – commencement date 24th April 2018.